 As if she had a choice?
 There were too many of the blue uniforms with the black metal devices on their hips.
 She knew to respect the danger of those devices.
 Even if she did try to run, the beast was still out there.
 She could feel its presence bone deep.

 Reluctantly, she turned.
 She’d wait for a better chance to escape.
 A narrow strip of rigid material looped against her bruised wrists tightened with a sharp tug.

 “That’ll keep you.”
 The man sounded pleased.
 “Where’s transport, Davis?” he shouted to someone.

 “On the way,” came a female answer.

 Del Agua.
-I knew the name of that trail.
+That name pinged in her brain.
+She knew of that trail.

 Another positive sign, right?

 “Folks out at Piedra Lisa Park will be happier,” another person said, laughing.